 Typically we do not plant our garden until after Mothers Day.
-This year we are experiencing so much sunshine that it is hard to believe it is still April.
-Longing to put in some lettuces and herbs like basil.
-Our little raised garden at home should be able to keep us in basil all summer.
-That is the plan but do not want to plant too soon.
+This year we are experiencing so much sunshine that it is hard to believe it is still April; longing to put in some lettuces and herbs like basil.
+Our little raised garden at home should be able to keep us in basil all summer. (that is until the “bunnies” in Tolovana discover it) That is the plan but do not want to plant too soon.

 Meantime at our dinner shows we are already enjoying spring crops that are rarely seen in the market.
 This year morel mushrooms and fiddle head ferns and stinging nettles have become available; and all have been added to our menus.
 Also using local asparagus and snap peas, too.
 We are told local cherry tomatoes are not far behind and there is rumbling about Hood Strawberries being early this year.
 We are getting in line for those!
 Get ’em and eat ’em as they do not last long after picking.
 They are the best strawberries in the world!
 Meantime we do have some strawberries on our menu as rhubarb is in season and nothing compliments rhubarb like strawberries.